Brian W. Jack, MD

-Dr. Jack graduated from the University of Massachusetts Medical School and completed his residency training at the Brown University.
+Dr. Jack graduated from the University of Massachusetts Medical School and completed his residency at Brown University.
 He completed a fellowship at the University of Washington.
-Dr. Jack came to BU and Boston Medical Center in 1997 as the founding Vice Chair of the Department of Family Medicine.
-He has authored over 140 peer-reviewed articles or book chapters, reviewed papers for major medical journals, served on NICHHD, HRSA and AHRQ grant review panels.
-He is PI on grants from HRSA, NHLBI, PCORI, AHRQ, NIMHD, Global Fund, PEPFAR, EU and the Kellogg, Izumi, OSISA, and BC/BS Foundations, and others.
+He came to BU in 1997 as the founding Vice Chair of the Department of Family Medicine.
+He authored over 170 peer-reviewed articles or book chapters, reviewed papers for major medical journals, and served on NICHHD, HRSA and AHRQ grant review panels.
+He was PI on grants from NHLBI, NIMHD, Fogarty Center, AHRQ, PCORI, HRSA, European Union, Global Fund, and the Dreyfus, Kellogg, Kirby and Blue Cross Blue Shield Foundations.

 - University of Massachusetts Medical School, MD